fortythreesam/FourthYearProject/report/report.md

 #### 1.1.1 Image Noise

 Noise is present in an image when there is a random variance in its pixel values.
 Image denoising is an important step in any image processing application.
 Fields such as computer vision rely on having high-quality images in order to work as efficiently as possible.
-Rafati, Mehravar, et al.[1] haveshown how sensitive such systems can be to even low levels of noise.
+Rafati, Mehravar, et al.[1] have shown how sensitive such systems can be to even low levels of noise.
 Digital cameras are also required to output images that closely represent the real world.
 It is therefore essential that as much of the process of this is as efficient as possible.
 The presence of noise in an image can cause problems for both perceived quality and effectiveness of algorithms using the image.

 #### 1.1.2 Evolutionary Algorithm